ldoo22/ubiwherechallenge/README.md

 # ubiwherechallenge
-Did not complete the challenge :( I would required more time (time spent: saturday afternoon and sunday morning).
+Did not complete the challenge :( I would required more time (time spent: saturday afternoon and night plus sunday morning).
 What I did:
 - Postgres + postgis
 	- Used prebuilt docker image: mdillon/postgis
 - Django + GDAL